vestrel00/contacts-android/DEV_NOTES.md

 isn't implemented or at least not to the same extent as contacts syncing.
 Therefore, this library will also not support group deletion.

+#### Groups; UI

+In newer Android versions of the native Contacts app, "groups" are now being referred to as "labels".
+However, the underlying code still uses groups.
+Google is probably just trying to make it more user friendly by calling it label instead of group.

 #### User Profile

 There exist one (profile) Contacts row that identifies the user;